I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 To close round 20, you make 1 last chain and cut the yarn.

 Starting from the back part, look for the center stitch (V-stitch) of the blanket.
 Then, insert the hook, bring back the yarn, and you’re ready for the next round.

 Making the 21st Round

 Step 19.
 Make Three Chains

-Start by making 3 chains and you will work 1 double crochet stitch on the same hole where the chain came out.
+Start by making 3 chains and work 1 double crochet stitch on the same hole where the chain came out.
 After you did the first V-stitch, continue crocheting each available V-stitches.

 Step 20.
 Do Not Close Round Twenty One

 When you get to the other side, do not close the round, just leave it open.
 Now, make 3 chains after the last V-stitch.

 Step 21.
 Crocheting The Upper Body of The Blanket

 Make 2 double crochet stitches on the first hole (V-stitch) available and continue doing the same pattern as you grow the upper body of your blanket (according to your desired size).